 1) Affordable: LegalZoom and InCorp both offer LLC services that are hundreds of dollars cheaper than hiring an attorney.
 Also, given the relatively basic structure of most LLCs, you may not even need a lawyer to draft and file your formation documents.

-- Even though they’re relatively inexpensive, these providers both have extensive customer support networks that can help you navigate your way through any questions or concerns that you may have.
-Instead of spending hours trying to figure out answers for yourself, you can simply call or email their support reps instead.
+2) Customer Support: Even though they’re relatively inexpensive, these providers both have extensive customer support networks that can help you navigate your way through any questions or concerns that you may have.
+Instead of wasting hours trying to figure out answers for yourself, you can simply call or email their support reps instead.

 3) Experience: If you find experience reassuring, InCorp and LegalZoom both have plenty of it.
 They’ve each handled thousands of formations, and they have the expertise to quickly and effectively form your LLC as well.

 4) Additional Services: If you need additional services, these companies can help.
 From registered agent to federal tax ID numbers (EIN) and more, LegalZoom and InCorp have many business services that you can take advantage of.

-- Would you like to learn more about the business world, whether it’s info about business types, tax issues or many other topics?
+6) Educational: Would you like to learn more about the business world, whether it’s info about business types, tax issues, or many other topics?
 InCorp has a large collection of business articles, while LegalZoom’s knowledge center covers loads of important compliance topics as well.

 Side by Side Comparisons

 InCorp has served 125,000+ customers since they opened in 1998.
-While it’s an impressive volume, it still doesn’t hold a candle to LegalZoom, which has served nearly 4 million customers — about half of which are business clients — since their formation in 1999.
+While it’s an impressive volume, it still doesn’t hold a candle to LegalZoom, which has served over 2 million business clients since their formation in 1999.

 InCorp has great support reps, as their customers frequently mention the quality service they receive when they write their reviews (more on that shortly).
 LegalZoom has somewhat inconsistent customer support, as their service agents are a bit hit or miss, although that isn’t surprising for such a large company.
-One thing I do really like about LegalZoom’s support is that they have extended support hours that run from 8am to 10pm ET on weekdays and 10am to 7pm ET on weekends.
+One thing we do really like about LegalZoom’s support is that they have extended support hours that run from 8am to 10pm ET on weekdays and 10am to 7pm ET on weekends.